 netsh wlan add profile filename=[path_and_filename.xml] interface=[interface_name]

-Starting with Windows 8, Microsoft also removed the ability to create ad hoc or peer-to-peer wireless networks.
-You won’t find the "Set up a wireless ad hoc option" under "Set up a new connection or network" anymore in the GUI.
+The Windows Network and Sharing Center also lacks the ability to create ad hoc or peer-to-peer wireless networks.
 However, you can utilize what Microsoft calls Wireless Hosted Networks via Netsh commands:

 netsh wlan set hostednetwork mode=allow ssid=[your_virtual_network_name] key=[your_network_password]